Eng-JW/chicken-little-3000/README.md

 If you'd like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request with your changes.

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-- **ESP32**: For its versatility and power in managing sensors and controlling the system.
-- **DHT22**: For providing reliable and accurate temperature and humidity readings.
-- **3D Printing**: For enabling custom part creation at low cost.
-- **Laser-Cut MDF**: For creating the precise external structure of the incubator.